For more information, please contact:

 A description of other support (not to exceed two pages), including sources of internal and external support available for all research efforts at the current time or within the next six months.
 Include all department funds (including discretionary, ASA, start-up, retention, gift or other funds).
 Indicate how you intend to spend these available funds, including the specific plans to re-budget available resources to support activities in the bridge period.
 Clarify the relationship between the proposed project and all currently funded activities.

 Documentation of authorized matching funds from the PI’s department, school/college and research center/institute (if applicable).

 Applications for bridge funding must be received at least three months before active sponsored funding ends.

 Applications will be accepted on an ongoing basis.

-Successful applicants for bridge funding will receive an initial installment of funding.
+Successful applicants for bridge funding from the OVPRI will receive an initial installment of funding.
 A second installment will be dependent on completion of specified milestones.
 All recipients are required to submit a progress report 6 months after receipt of funds.
 This report should be a summary of one page or less indicating the following:

 - Funding received from all external sources since the receipt of bridge funding

 - Manuscripts published or submitted since the receipt of bridge funding

 - Any other measures of research progress or productivity that are appropriate